section-engineering-education/engineering-education/content/articles/How-to-build-a-location-based-app-using-Django-and-GeoDjango/index.md

       path('admin/', admin.site.urls),
       path('', views.HotelListView.as_view())
     ]
 Let start our server `python manage.py runserver` in our terminal.
-On the homepage, we will see a list of all the hotels that are close to the user.
+All the hotels that are closed to the user will be displayed on the homepage.

 ## Conclusion